jeemb/my-portfolio/README.md

 ## Setup/Installation Requirements

-* Clone this repository.
+* Clone this repository to your desktop
-* Open HTML and CSS files in atom if editing needed.
+* Open index.html
-* Open HTML file to see final result
+* View portfolio in web browser
-* Access published web page (GitHub Pages) at jeemb.github.io/my-portfolio
+* You may also access published web page (GitHub Pages) at jeemb.github.io/my-portfolio

 ## Known Bugs